 While this commonality had been acknowledged for a while, the work to reflect it in the standards was only formalized in 2012 with the publication and application of a document called Annex SL.

 Behind this obscure title lies a concept that rationalizes quality management systems into a single high-level structure.
-It imposes a rigid discipline on the organisation of information under several fixed headings.
+It imposes a rigid discipline on the organization of information under several fixed headings.

 Core passages are identical, regardless of the management topic, and while the text specific to a particular management topic will be different, the terms used and their definitions are fixed and unchanging.